andrelmbackman/push_swap/README.md

 - Push them back in general order, they will not be in perfect order until the whole subchunk is pushed back to A.

-- [ ] f(x): find the range of subchunk
-- [ ] f(x): subchunk(int chunk_no, int subcount) >>
->> one_subchunk(pushes one subchunk) >> quickest(pushes one node from the subchunk in order, RB, RRB, RA, RRA, RR, RRR)

-- [ ] make two_chunks work with any number of ints
-(- [ ] function that checks the general visinity, would it be beneficial to keep doing rb or rrb?)
-- [x] push the necessary ones when rotating
 - [ ] if not using dst_prev: deletet it from header and get_destined
-- [x] determine the range of each chunk, before each push: find the one that is closest (with ra or rra)
-- [x] make a function that pushes chunks, that takes an int count argument to chose how many chunks (this way experimenting will be a lot easier)- [ ] when pushing back chunks, check if you can save moves by not rotating, and instead pushing and doing ss
 - [ ] Every check before pushing to b: check if SS, RR or RRR is useful.

 - [ ] protect from a huge number of ints?
 - [ ] protect against seg faults when doing -0, +1..

-- [ ] Make radix sort but before the loop, check how many fit the thing, then stop when they have all been pushed??
-- [ ] Make radix sort work with negative numbers (make them in order and positive), only call if n < some large number and k < ? https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e
+https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e
 - make a script that uses curl to get 500 random ints